 Q: How do I know when I’ve graduated?

-A: Every student is required to complete an Intent to Graduate form with his or her faculty advisor and return it to the Enrollment Center.
+A: Every student should follow the Graduation Checklist and complete an Intent to Graduate form with his or her faculty advisor and return it to the Enrollment Center.
 The student will then receive a final audit of his or her requirements.
 Once the conditions outlined in this final audit are met, the student will receive his or her degree.